Fustanella: Italy

 The fustanella has been in usage among the Arbëreshë people since their arrival in Italy.

-In the 18th century it was worn by the troops of the Albanian Regiment in the Kingdom of Naples.
+In the late 18th century the Albanian traditional warrior costume with fustanella was worn by the Albanian troops in the Kingdom of Naples.
+The Albanian Regiments were disbanded in 1789, however they were restored in 1798 constituting the "Albanian Volunteer Hunters Battalion" ("Battaglione Cacciatori Volontari Albanesi").
+In 1800 they merged into the Royal Macedonian Regiment (It.
+"Real Macedonia"), where soldiers were recruited from their homeland until 1812, when the Regiment was disbanded.
+In 1813 the 526 veterans were sent to their homeland.
+In 1815, King Ferdinand of Naples commissioned the British General Richard Church to reorganize the Royal Macedonian Regiment called "Macedonian Hunters" (It.
+"Cacciatori Macedoni") or "Royal Albanian" (It.
+"Real Albanese") or "Royal Hunters" (It.
+"Reali Cacciatori").
+In 1818 the unit was incorporated into the "Foreign Regiment" (It.
+"Reggimento Esteri"), constituting in 1820 its 3rd Battalion that was called "Foreign Hunters" (It.
+"Cacciatori Estero").
+It was disbanded on 6 July 1820 after the assassination attempt on King Ferdinand by the Arbëresh Agesilao Milani.
+Thereafter the exonerated soldiers were sent to their homeland.

 The fustanella has been a symbol of economic wealth among Arbëreshë people.
 It is worn by Arbëreshë men during festivals.

 North Macedonia

-In Macedonia, the fustanella was worn in the regions of Azot, Babuna, Gevgelija, the southern area of the South Morava, Ovče Pole, Lake Prespa, Skopska Blatija, and Tikveš.
+In North Macedonia, the fustanella was worn in the regions of Azot, Babuna, Gevgelija, the southern area of the South Morava, Ovče Pole, Lake Prespa, Skopska Blatija, and Tikveš.
 In that area, it is known as fustan, ajta, or toska.
 The use of the term toska could be attributed to the hypothesis that the costume was introduced to certain regions within Macedonia as a cultural borrowing from the Albanians of Toskëria (subregion of southern Albania).

-Megleno-Romanians

-The Megleno-Romanians, another Eastern Romance-speaking group living in Greece and North Macedonia, also wear fustanellas.